espocrm/documentation/docs/administration/troubleshooting.md

 #### EspoCRM error logs

-Espo logs are located at `{ESPO_ROOT}/data/logs/` directory.
+Espo logs are located in `{ESPO_ROOT}/data/logs/` directory.
 Most of errors are logger there.

 #### Apache error logs